Puerto Vallarta Gay Travel

 It’s best to make reservations for Mantamar to secure a specific number of chairs, or stylishly lounge in a cabana.
 If you would rather not commit ahead of time, just drop by day-of.
 Put in your name and then chill on the beach until space is available.

-Explore Local Beaches: Playa Amapas & Conchas Chinas
+Local Beaches: Playa Amapas & Conchas Chinas

 Even farther south, you’ll reach the dreamy Playa Conchas Chinas.
 You probably won’t find a tourist in sight at this beach.
 There’s plenty of open sand to claim.